EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

 The .midx files storing the annotation for repeated compare runs are SQLite files.
 In them, Mikado will store for each gene its coordinates, its transcripts, and the location of exons and CDS features.
 MIDX files make repeated runs quite faster, as the program will not have to re-parse the GFF file.

-:note: Before version 1.1, Mikado MIDX files were GZip-compressed files.
+.. note:: Before version 1.1, Mikado MIDX files were GZip-compressed files.
 If you try to use an old index, Mikado will complain about it and recreate it from scratch.

 The comparison code is written in Cython and is crucial during the :ref:`picking phase of Mikado <pick>`, not just for the functioning of the comparison utility.